sunny7364/2024project/README.md

 # 2024project

 This is the course project directory for Jiayang's 2024 Fall Recruitment.

+Recent update date: Aug 13
+If you have any question, please connect my email in my CV.

 The project names, links, and descriptions are as follows:

 ## Deep Learning:
 - Project 1: Using RetinaNet for 2D object recognition.